-Now, if you’re wanting to get fancy, there are several types of specialty threads that will work on your Brother sewing machine.
+Now, if you want to get fancy, there are several types of specialty threads that work on your Brother sewing machine.

 They’re notoriously difficult to master but worth the effort!
 Try loosening tension and changing to a metallic needle for the best results.

 It’s popular with quilting and applique and often causes me to pull out a lot of hair while trying to get it to work with my machines!

 Quilting thread, specifically geared for hand or machine quilting, is heavier than sewing thread and can be waxed to prevent breakage.

-Machine Embroidery Thread
+4. Machine Embroidery Thread

 Machine embroidery thread is most commonly 40 wt, which is what embroidery designs are digitized for.
 It’s beautiful, lustrous, and yes, you can use embroidery machine thread in your Brother sewing machine!

 Rayon has a higher sheen, but polyester is stronger and more colorfast.
 Either one will work with Brother sewing machines.

 This is heavier and stronger than all-purpose thread and works well for outdoor projects made with thick fabrics.

 These thick, strong threads can also be used for making buttonholes and attaching buttons for projects with more wear and tear.
 I like to use gold jeans thread when altering jeans so they can still keep that nice, topstitched look.

 Elastic thread is fun to use in the bobbin of your sewing machine to produce shirring or gathering in your fabric!
 You’ll need to wind it onto the bobbin by hand from the thread spool, though.

 100% silk thread can be used to sew delicate fabrics and silk.
 It’s expensive and not as easy to find as other types of sewing thread.

 Bobbin Thread for a Brother Sewing Machine

 That’s not to say you can’t use different weights or thread types on the upper thread and bobbin thread, but you might need to do some adjustments to get the best stitch quality!

 One More Consideration

-However, if you’re going to buy the huge spools of thread that won’t fit in your sewing machine spool holder (think serger cones), you’ll need to purchase a separate spool holder.
+However, if you buy huge spools of thread that won’t fit in your sewing machine spool holder (think serger cones), you must purchase a separate spool holder.

-Where to Buy Thread for a Brother Sewing Machine
+Where to Buy Thread

 If you’re looking in person, try local sewing shops, craft stores, or local big box stores.
 I DO NOT recommend Walmart brand thread.
 Been there, trashed that early in my sewing experience.
 Picking a quality thread will save you SO MUCH hassle the first time around.

-Online, you can buy a large selection of threads from Amazon, JoAnn, or any thread retailer for that matter!
+Online, you can buy a large selection of threads from Amazon, JOANN, or any thread retailer for that matter!

-Now, I hope this tutorial has helped you learn about the best thread types for your Brother sewing machine!
+I hope this tutorial has helped you learn about the best thread types for your Brother sewing machine.
 Most threads will work in the machine, but make sure you pick your thread based on your project.